Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 ### Linux user space concurrency

-Based on the concept of *futex* (fast user-level lock) and have the following objectives:
+Based on the concept of *futex* (fast user-level lock) and has the following objectives:

 - avoid unnecessary system calls (they are expensive)
 - avoid unnecessary context switches